-Moderation exercises are structured into staff development, and books are regularly looked at by the subject leader, to determine the quality of experience, the fidelity of the scheme of work and the outcomes for the children.
+Children's work books are looked at by the subject leader, to determine the quality of experience, the fidelity of the scheme of work and the outcomes for the children.

-Learning objectives (WALTs) will be clear in each lesson, enabling children to assess if they have met the learning criteria, with clear I can statements used as success criteria.
+Learning objectives (WALTs) will be clear in each lesson, enabling children to assess if they have met the learning criteria. with clear I can statements used as success criteria.